m7salam/m7salam/salesminded.md

 ## Description

-a leading end to end SaaS solution for Business to manage all their business operations from accounting, sales, hr, and operations and introducing them to new opportunities inside a rich ecosystem enabled by our partners in commerce.asia.
+A leading end to end SaaS solution for Business to manage all their business operations from accounting, sales, hr, and operations and introducing them to new opportunities inside a rich ecosystem enabled by our partners in commerce.asia.

 ## Tech Stack